jeffbeaman/mountainmicrogrids-website-netlify/src/pages/index.md

     - image: /img/products/mm-rack-15-outdoor.jpg
       text: >
         mm-rack-15-outdoor:
         Don't have space in a indoor area?
 Our solutions can be packaged in NEMA 3R enclosures.
+Nearly all systems are capable of gas generator charging and remote autostart/stop with specific generator models. (gen optimizer)
     - image: /img/products/mm-house-max-30-90.jpg
       text: >
         mm-house-30-90:
-        Our largest residential offering, scaled all the way to 30kW continious power, 180kWh battery storage.
-This can backup multiple structures on your property.
+        Our largest residential offering, scaled all the way to 30kW (125a) continious power, 180kWh battery storage.
+This package can backup very large homes or multiple structures on your property.
+As well as enable TOU load shifting, and
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their